 Lewis, Norman, Journalism.
-His research, driven by more than 25 years as a professional journalist, focuses on newsroom culture and ethics, and in particular, plagiarism at professional news outlets.
+His research focuses on journalism culture, especially plagiarism and data journalism.
 His research has been published in Journalism & Mass Communication Quarterly, Newspaper Research Journal, Mass Communication and Society, Journalism & Mass Communication Educator, American Journalism and Journal of Media Ethics, among other journals.
-His graduate teaching includes the doctoral Perspectives class in the fall and a Big Data seminar in the spring.
+His graduate teaching includes the doctoral Perspectives class.
+At the undergraduate level, he developed three data classes, including a core class in numeracy.
 His professional experienced ranges from The Washington Post financial desk to three Pacific Northwest dailies where he served as editor or publisher for 15 years.
-He was named to the first class of UF Entrepreneurship Faculty Fellows for 2014 and was named the UF Teacher of the Year for 2009-10.
+He was named UF Teacher of the Year for 2009-10.

 McAdams, Melinda J. ("Mindy").
 Journalism.
 Knight Chair in Journalism Technologies and the Democratic Process.
 Specializes in online journalism, digital storytelling, transitions in newswork related to new technologies, and the relationship between democratic societies and communication systems, laws and technologies.
 Her international experience includes two Fulbright Scholar awards, in Malaysia and Indonesia, and a Mellon Scholar-in-Residence fellowship in South Africa (2014).
 Publications include Flash Journalism: How to Create Multimedia News Packages, Elsevier/Focal Press, 2005, and "Multimedia journalism," a chapter in Ethics for Digital Journalists: Emerging Best Practices, Routledge, 2013.
 Education: M.A. in media studies from The New School for Social Research, New York, 1993.
 B.A. in journalism from Penn State University, 1981.
-Professional journalism experience includes The Washington Post (1993-95) and Time magazine (1988-
+Professional journalism experience includes The Washington Post (1993-95) and Time magazine (1988- 93).

 McNealy, Jasmine.
 Telecommunication.
-McNealy studies information, communication, and technology with a view toward influencing law and policy.
-Her research focuses on privacy, online media, communities, and culture.
-She has been published or accepted for publication in both social science and legal journals including the First Amendment Law Review, Newspaper Research Journal, and Communication Law & Policy.
-McNealy has presented her research at the annual conferences for AEJMC, ICA, AOIR and in front of the Federal Trade Commission.
-Her graduate teaching includes classes such as Telecommunications Regulation and the new class for fall 2016 entitled, Communicating Privacy.
+McNealy studies information, communication, and technology with a view toward influencing policy by focusing on privacy, communities, and culture.
+She has been published in both social science and legal journals including the First Amendment Law Review, Newspaper Research Journal, Digital Journalism, and Communication Law & Policy, among others.
+McNealy has presented her research at conferences such as AEJMC, ICA, AOIR and in front of the Federal Trade Commission.
+Her graduate teaching includes classes such as Technology Policy and Communicating Privacy.
 She holds a PhD in Mass Communication with and emphasis in Media Law, and a J.D. from the University of Florida, and a Bachelor of Science in both Journalism and Afro-American studies from the University of Wisconsin.
+She welcomes inquiries from students interested in policy, culture, technology and media, interdisciplinary study or those just wanting to chat.